What Makes a Beautiful Face: 4 Features You Didn't Know Were Attractive

 Your Skin Has Yellow Undertones

-Since perceived health is a strong metric for attractiveness, skin health and color also play a key role.
+Since perceived health is a strong metric for what makes a face attractive, and color also play a key role.
 That’s no surprise, but did you know that having yellowish skin is attractive?
 Provided that it’s not caused by an underlying medical condition, yellowness is associated with a healthy appearance in faces, says a study published in NIH.
-The study says yellow skin may advertise health through the intake of carotenoids absorbed through eating fruits and vegetables.
+The study says yellow skin may advertise health through the intake of carotenoids absorbed through and vegetables.

-Yellow may not be everyone’s color, but luckily for us, there are other indicators of skin health.
-Hydration, plumpness, and a glow are all achievable characteristics of healthy skin.
-Cleanse your face with a glow-boosting micellar cleanser like Eskinol Naturals Micellar Water Glow with Natural Rose Extracts, which removes excess oil and brightens dull skin.
+Yellow may not be everyone’s color, but luckily for us, there are other indicators of skin health. , plumpness, and a glow are all achievable characteristics of healthy skin. with a glow-boosting micellar cleanser like Eskinol Naturals Micellar Water Glow with Natural Rose Extracts, which and brightens .
 Supplement this with POND'S Vitamin Duo Sheet Mask Plumping Tomato and Vitamin B6.
 Formulated by Korean beauty experts, it replenishes the skin’s natural amino acids and lipids and promotes skin elasticity.

-Finally, follow up with Vaseline Healthy White SPF 24 Body Lotion to even out your skin tone and protect it from UV rays with SPF 24 and PA+++.
+Finally, complete your dewy skincare routine with Vaseline Healthy Bright SPF 24 Body Lotion to even out your skin tone and protect it from with SPF 24 and PA+++.

 At the end of the day, there’s no single perception of beauty that is universal.
 Our definition of what makes a beautiful face can be as temperamental as our moods.
 It’s relative to our experiences — past, present, and future.
 Anyway, it’s high time we celebrate all kinds of beauty, and not just the ones we’re scientifically wired to see.